 For a more authentic dip into Thai daily life, there is a huge variety of sustainable community-based experiences on offer to families.
 From cooking a meal in a Thai family home to learning about local building practices by helping build a new house, the community will invite you to get involved in some fascinating local experiences.
 While learning and having (a lot of) fun, you’ll also be supporting the local community directly.

-Another way to enjoy and learn about a country is through its food, and there is no shortage of delicious food in Thailand.
+Another way for kids and adults alike to enjoy and learn about a country is through its food, and there is no shortage of delicious food in Thailand.
 To tickle the taste buds, tour a local town or city market with your family, taking in a variety of tasty dishes!
-The country’s famous dishes – such as Pad Thai – will appeal.
+The country’s famous dishes – such as Pad Thai – will appeal to all ages.

 Thailand has an excellent infrastructure, making travel by road a breeze (and safe).
 When it comes to travelling across the country, there is also an extensive domestic flight network.
 Another great way to get around the country is by train; it’s a fun way to travel and particularly great for providing older kids with an exciting new perspective on the country.